Topological Phases in Non-Hermitian Nonlinear-Eigenvalue Systems: Topological phases in Hermitian nonlinear systems

 \section{Topological phases in Hermitian nonlinear systems}

 First, we consider a system satisfying a Hermitian nonlinear-eigenvalue equation

-where $H_0$ is a Hermitian Hamiltonian matrix, $\mathcal{S}(\omega)$ is called the overlap matrix, and $\omega$ is the nonlinear eigenvalue.
-The presence of $\omega$-dependent $\mathcal{S}(\omega)$ makes the system nonlinear.
+where $H_0$ is a Hermitian Hamiltonian, $\mathcal{S}(\omega)$ is called the overlap matrix, and $\omega$ is the nonlinear eigenvalue. $\mathcal{S}(\omega)$ makes the system nonlinear.
 Equation \eqref{NH} can describe the light propagation in photonic crystals, where the frequency dependence of permittivity results in the presence of $\mathcal{S}(\omega)$ \cite{PhysRevB.50.16835,PhysRevA.78.033834,8937095,8358010,PhysRevE.106.035304,LI2022108835,photonics10050523,PhysRevA.109.043518}.
 The nonlinearity renders some of the eigenvalues $\omega$ to be complex even when $H_0$ is Hermitian \cite{52wp-42b4}.
-The system may host the topological phases, which are defined in the band structure formed by all real $\omega$ \cite{PhysRevLett.132.126601,PhysRevB.109.134201}.
-The topological phases in the nonlinear-eigenvalue system do not obey the well-established BBC in linear systems.
-In order to establish their BBC, we introduce an auxiliary system whose eigen equation reads $P(\omega)|\phi\rangle=\lambda|\phi\rangle$ \cite{PhysRevLett.132.126601,PhysRevA.78.033834,PhysRevA.111.042201}, where $P(\omega)=H_0-\omega\mathcal{S}(\omega)$ is called the pencil matrix \cite{Ikramov1993} and $\omega$ is treated as a free parameter.
-The eigenvalue $\lambda$ of the pencil matrix has no physical meaning except for $\lambda=0$, at which the original nonlinear-eigenvalue equation \eqref{NH} is recovered.
-When the band structure of $\lambda$ is topological, they possess gapless edge states under the OBC.
-These edge states cross $\lambda=0$ so that they also emerge in the original system \cite{PhysRevLett.132.126601}.
+The system hosts the topological phases defined in the bands formed by all real $\omega$ \cite{PhysRevLett.132.126601,PhysRevB.109.134201}.
+The topological phases do not obey the well-established BBC in linear systems.
+In order to establish their BBC, we introduce an auxiliary system whose eigenequation reads $P(\omega)|\phi\rangle=\lambda|\phi\rangle$ \cite{PhysRevLett.132.126601,PhysRevA.78.033834,PhysRevA.111.042201}, where $P(\omega)=H_0-\omega\mathcal{S}(\omega)$ is called the pencil matrix \cite{Ikramov1993} and $\omega$ is treated as a free parameter.
+Then, running $\omega$ in a physically permitted regime for given system-parameter values and solving the eigen solution of $P(\omega)$, we obtain the $\lambda$ spectrum of the auxiliary system.
+The $\lambda$ spectrum has no physical meaning except for $\lambda=0$, where Eq. \eqref{NH} is recovered.
+Therefore, we succeed in converting the nonlinear-eigenvalue problem into a linear one.
+Such a conversion is exact.
+Inheriting the complete $\omega$ spectrum, the zero line of the $\lambda$ spectrum of the auxiliary system shares the same topological feature as the original system.
+When the $\lambda$ bands are topological, they possess gapless edge states under the open-boundary condition (OBC).
+These states cross $\lambda=0$ so that they also emerge in the original system \cite{PhysRevLett.132.126601}.
 Thus, we can use the topological invariant defined in the auxiliary system to characterize the edge states and reveal the BBC of the original system.